Updated September 4, 2020

 School Principals Will Need Unprecedented Support to Reopen, Says BC Leadership Expert

-Reopening schools in the wake of COVID-19, whenever that happens, will require community leaders to collectively rally support for school principals, according to an Education Dive article co-authored by Jenne Colasacco, executive director of the Lynch Leadership Academy.
+Reopening schools in the wake of COVID-19 will require community leaders to collectively rally support for school principals, according to an Education Dive article co-authored by Jenne Colasacco, executive director of the Lynch Leadership Academy.